AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 Two methods are available in OCS, each of which works dynamically, continuing to filter and order data after they are in place.
 These methods include the following:

-* [Metadata rules ](#metadata-rules) - Metadata rules enable users to assign metadata to selected parts of defined stream name patterns.
+* [Metadata rules](#metadata-rules) - Metadata rules assign metadata to streams matching defined stream name patterns.
-* [Data views ](#data-views) - Data views facilitate the ordering, indexing, and organization of data from multiple streams.
+* [Data views](#data-views) - Data views order, index, and organize data from multiple streams.

 ### Metadata rules